frappe/frappe_docs/frappe_docs/www/docs/user/en/guides/integration/webhooks.md

 ## Configuring a Webhook

-To add a Webhook go to,
+To add a Webhook, go to:

 > Integrations > Webhook > Webhook